nihilistsumo/Blackbox_clustering/README.md

 2. To train using the large train dataset from TRECCAR, run ```python experiments/treccar_run.py```

 ## Important parameters
+- -in: Path to input directory, only used for TRECCAR experiments
+- -tin: Prefix of the training files
+- -tp: A tab separated file with raw text for each passage in the following format passage_ID1 passage_text1 passage_ID2 passage_text2
+  ...
 - -out: Path where the trained model will be saved
 - -mn: Name of / Path to the sentence-bert embedding model
 - -ls: (Experimental) Choice between spectral clustering loss ('bbspec') or COB loss ('bb')